 - (1) Continuous vs. Discrete: It is convenient to distinguish between continuous and discrete simulations.
 In a continuous simulation the underlying space-time structure as well as the set of possible states of the system is assumed to be continuous [7], thus the state of the system can change continuously over time; an example would be the level of water flows in a tank.
-In discrete simulations, changes can occur only at separated points in time such as customer arrivals to a bank. - (2) Static vs. Dynamic: Simulation models can be classified as static or dynamic.
-A static simulation model is a representation of a system at a particular point in time.
-Static simulation is usually referred as a Monte Carlo simulation.
-A dynamic simulation model is a representation of a system as it evolves over time. - (3) Deterministic vs. Stochastic: A deterministic simulation model is one that contains no random inputs; a stochastic simulation model contains one or more random input variables like a bank with randomly arriving customers requiring varying service times.
-A model can have both deterministic and random inputs in different components.
-It is often a must to allow for random inputs in order to make the model a valid representation of reality.
-Random inputs can be generated through specifying probability distributions from which observations are sampled.

-Simulation has a number of advantages that allow the identification of problems, bottlenecks and design shortfalls before building or modifying a system.
+In discrete simulations, changes can occur only at separated points in time such as customer arrivals to a bank. - (Simulation has a number of advantages that allow the identification of problems, bottlenecks and design shortfalls before building or modifying a system.
 It allows comparison of many alternative designs [9] and let us experiment with new and unfamiliar situations as to answer "what if" questions [5].
 Evaluation and comparisons can take place before committing resources and investment to a project.
 Simulation allows study of the dynamics of a system, how it changes over time and how subsystems and components interact [9].
-On the other hand, often simulations are time consuming, data is not available or costly to obtain, and the time available before decisions must be made is not sufficient for a reliable study [9].
+On the other hand, often simulations are time consuming, data is not available or costly to obtain, and the time available before decisions must be made is not sufficient for a reliable study [9].)2